thefirebanks/Ensemble-Learning-for-Tweet-Classification-of-Hate-Speech-and-Offensive-Language/README.md

 # Ensemble Learning for Tweet Classification of Hate Speech and Offensive Language - Winter/Spring Project 2018

-These programs are part of a project that will use ensemble learning model to detect offensive language and hate speech in tweets.
+These programs are part of a project that will use an ensemble learning model to detect offensive language and hate speech in tweets.
 It is composed of:

   - A Voting classifier
   - An LSTM network